-The ESOS is governed by the ESOS By-Laws and was approved by shareholders at an Extraordinary General Meeting held on 26 October 2010.
-The ESOS is to be in force for a period of 5 years.
+The ESOS of the Company is governed by the ESOS By-Laws and was approved by shareholders at an Extraordinary General Meeting held on 26 October 2010.
+The ESOS is to be in force for a period of 5 years effective from 29 March 2011.

 The Company granted 7,232,000 share options under the ESOS on 29 March 2011.
-These options expire on 30 May 2016 and are exercisable if the employee has been confirmed in service for regular full time employment of any company within the Group.
+These options expire on 1 November 2015 and are exercisable if the employee has been confirmed in service for regular full time employment of any company within the Group.
+On 1 October 2015, the Company extended the expiry period of the ESOS from 2 November 2015 to 1 November 2016.